-Rapid Lawn Hydroseeding is a Saskatchewan hydroseeding and grass seeding company that offers innovative revegetation, erosion control and site restoration solutions for all types of commercial and residential projects.
+Rapid Lawn Landscape Solutionsis a Saskatchewan hydroseeding and grass seeding company that offers innovative revegetation, erosion control and site restoration solutions for all types of commercial and residential projects.
 We also offer mechanical drill grass seeding, broadcast and harrow grass seeding and are suppliers for all types of turf grass seed, native grass seeds and erosion control projects.
-In business since 2008, Rapid Lawn is a full time professional hydroseeding and grass seeding company with a proven track record of successful projects throughout Saskatchewan.
+In business since 2008, Rapid Lawn Landscape Solutions is a full time professional hydroseeding and grass seeding company with a proven track record of successful projects throughout Saskatchewan.

 Whether your yard needs new plantings or a complete refresh, here are seven, must-know landscape design tips for the perfect garden.